Cranes, Ladders, Scaffolds, Backhoes, and Paint Rollers: A thorough look to Construction Tools and Their Roles

 1.1 What Is a Crane?

 A crane is a lifting machine that uses a hoist, wire ropes, and a hook to lift and move heavy objects vertically and horizontally.
-Cranes come in various types—tower, mobile, crawler, and overhead—each designed for specific site conditions Turns out it matters..
+Cranes come in various types—tower, mobile, crawler, and overhead—each designed for specific site conditions And that's really what it comes down to..

 1.2 Key Components